 Course Number/Title Credit Hours

-CHEM 115 General Chemistry I 4
+CHEM 115 General Chemistry 4

-CHEM116 General Chemistry II 4
+CHEM116 General Inorganic and Qualitative Analy sis 4

 CHEM 231 Organic Chemistry I 4

 300-level Chemistry courses 6-8

 The computer science program is designed to provide students with an excellent background to successfully meet current and future challenges in computer-related fields and in many other areas that involve computer applications and technology.
 The program provides students with a broad background incorporating a strong fundamental foundation with an emphasis on practical applications of theoretical concepts.